BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Bright Angel Lodge in the Grand Canyon village

 This article will let you know what options are available and give recommendations.
 This only covers lodging on the South Rim.
-We covered the North Rim in another article.
+Matt covered the North Rim in another article.
 And don’t forget about camping options as well!

-• General Layout of the South Rim
+Understanding the Layout of the South Rim

 map of grand canyon lodging areas